juthilo/run-jekyll-on-windows/README.md

 at the time of its creation but hopefully also in the future, when common solutions become outdated once again.

-The repository is also intended to become obsolete.
-After all, running Jekyll on Windows _should_ be just as easy as it is right now on other platforms.
-Here's hoping...

 A few notes before we get started
 ---------------------------------